Get your Decree changing your name to match your gender identity

 Before you start

-When you filed your case, the clerk should have told you when to return to pick up your Decree Changing Name (form NC-130).
+When you filed your case, the clerk should have told you when to return to pick up your Decree Changing Name (form NC-130) (link opens in a new tab).
 At that time, the clerk either kept your Decree form or told you to hold on to it.
 If you were told to hold on to it, make sure you have it ready now.

 How to get a signed and filed Decree